zafran-ullah/mern-azure/README.md

-# MERN Stack Application with Docker and CI/CD on Azure
+# MERN Stack Application with Docker and CI/CD with Github Actions on Azure

 This is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application, fully dockerized and ready for CI/CD deployment to Azure via GitHub Actions.